IIIAndrewAIII/A03/README.md

 # A03
+How to use Git and Github:
+1) Install Git as a Local Program
 Definitions:

 GIT: This is a version control system that is used to keep track of changes in source code by taking snapshots of committed code, and keeping track of these snapshots over time.